Biomaterials, immunology, host responses, dendritic cells, tissue engineering, autoimmunity

 Microfluidic models of cancer metastasis, Lung-on-a-chip, Biomarker analysis, Chromatin as epigenetic and immune material, Nanofluidics, Bacteria & Microbiome.

-Professor, John and Jan Portman Professor in Biomedical Engineering, Co-Director, Neural Engineering Center
+McCamish Foundation Distinguished Chair in Biomedical Engineering, Professor, Co-Director, Neural Engineering Center

 Neuromechanics of moving and sensing, Neuromechanical modeling, Neural mechanisms of rehabilitation, Active sensing, Human-robot interactions